 The elderly are often prime targets because thieves believe they are more trusting and thus more susceptible to scams.

-Identity thieves gather the key personal information required to steal an individual's identity in a variety of ways (for a more complete list on the FTC Web site, click here):
+Identity thieves gather the key personal information required to steal an individual's identity in a variety of ways.

 - by stealing wallets and purses containing identification and credit and bank cards;

 - by rummaging through your trash, the trash of businesses, or dumps in a practice known as "dumpster diving";

 - by stealing mail, including bank and credit card statements, pre-approved credit offers, new checks, or tax information;